The Unintended Consequences of Self-Care

 - Ripple effects on the next generation A single mom who wanted to move more is now having morning dance parties with her kids.
 They all drink water together to make sure they all poop.
 In the evenings, the whole family is winding down with stretching before bed.
 These kids are learning the basics of self-care habits that will set them up for a lifetime of health and thriving.
 Even some spouses and partners started eating better and being more inspired to exercise.

 In Chinese Medicine and yoga philosophies, the body, mind, and spirit are inseparable – what happens on one level affects all the others, so these changes weren’t exactly surprising.
 But they were eye-opening and deeply inspiring.
 How about you?
 What are you wanting more of?
 I’d love to hear about it.
-If you’re serious about wanting to show up differently in 2018 and like the idea of having community, support, and accountability, hop on my calendar.
+If you’re serious about wanting to show up differently in 2018 and like the idea of having community, support, and accountability, click here to see if we’d be a good fit to work together.
 In 2018, you’ll have the choice between going through the course in 11 weeks, or being part of a group of people who will help you raise your bar for a whole year — 3 rounds of Level Up, plus a boatload of bonuses.
 Because while 11 weeks is long enough to change course, it really takes a year to bring new habits onto autopilot.
 Who do you want to be this time next year?